eolementhe/guide/guide.md

 ![workflow-monitoring-view-button-file-selected](images/workflow-monitoring-view-button-file-selected.png)

-In the file monitoring view you can have details of the progress of each task on source file.
+In the file monitoring view you  have details of the progress of each task on source file.

 ![workflow-monitoring-file-file-zone](images/workflow-monitoring-file-file-zone.png)